gatling/frontline-doc/content/reference/current/release/release-notes/index.md

 * DEV-759: Don't redirect to login page when Cassandra is shut down
 * DEV-774: Kubernetes NodePort Prefer Internal IP checkbox is broken
-* DEV-785: Migration 45 was pretty ineffective with non obvious git command
+* DEV-785: Migration 45 was pretty ineffective with non-obvious git command
 * DEV-786: Let users use environment defined SSH keys for cloning git repositories
 * DEV-787: Check for associated private keys when deleting a team
 * DEV-789: GCE user is always empty
-* DEV-796: Don't close AWS pool modal when private key doesn't match keypair fingerprint
+* DEV-796: Don't close AWS pool modal when the private key doesn't match the keypair fingerprint
 * DEV-805: Response time percentiles tooltip in trends only contains 0
 * DEV-807: Can't switch from P12 to JSON conf in GCE pool
 * DEV-810: Kubernetes Local cluster checkbox state is reversed